 Looking north, one can see the beginning of Upper Mustang.
-After a five day trek into mountain desert, one reaches Lo Mantang.
+After a five day trek into the mountain desert, one reaches Lo Manthang.
 In the photograph on the right-hand side, you can see the trail leading to Upper Mustang.

 With the influx of tourism in recent years, new buildings and hotels have nudged their way between Kagbeni’s old mud and stone houses.
 However, take a walk around the old part of the town surrounding the fortress, and one discovers buildings that haven’t substantially changed for hundreds of years.